Most young men worry about hair loss at some point, but for some, there’s a real prospect of balding at 20 years old.

 As if there weren’t enough reasons to quit smoking, we now know it makes your hair fall out too.
 Plus, if you do manage to hang onto your hair, chances are it stinks of smoke anyway.

+As well as regular tobacco, smoking weed can also cause hair loss.
 If you’re smoking in your 20s and you’re worried about going bald, do yourself a favor – quit while you’re ahead!

 Lack of sleep

 In our 20s, we tend to go out more and sleep less.
 There’s nothing wrong with having an active social life, but make sure those all-nighters don’t become a routine.